 Indoor switchgear shipping groups are held in true alignment by lifting channels across the top of the group and by bolts holding the cubicles to each other.
-Whenever possible the entire shipping group is to be anchored and levelled as a single element without loosening any hardware or removing lifting channel until entire shipping group is anchored and levelled.
+The entire shipping group is to be anchored and levelled as a single element without loosening any hardware or removing lifting channel until entire shipping group is levelled and anchored.